moonbanking/moonbanking-node/README.md

 This library provides convenient access to the Moon Banking REST API from server-side TypeScript or JavaScript.

+It is generated from our [OpenAPI specification](https://github.com/moonbanking/moonbanking-openapi) with [Stainless](https://www.stainless.com/).

 The REST API documentation can be found on [docs.moonbanking.com](https://docs.moonbanking.com).
 The full API of this library can be found in [api.md](api.md).

 ## Installation